English

 Through engaging exercises, cultural studies, novel studies, and real-world applications, students will develop greater confidence in expressing ideas, describing experiences, and participating in conversations.
 By the end of the course, they will be able to discuss past and future events, give opinions, and communicate effectively in a variety of everyday situations.

-Pretest required.
+Prerequisite: Pretest required.

 - Breaking the Spanish Barrier, Level 2 Intermediate